AI Lead Qualification

 WhatsApp Business

 The most effective channel for B2C SMEs receiving inquiries from international buyers.
-WhatsApp has a 90 percent open rate within three minutes.
-Qualification questions sent via WhatsApp get answered.
-The same questions in an email form get ignored.
-The Dubai clinic qualifier ran entirely on WhatsApp because that is where patients were already contacting the clinic.
+WhatsApp read rates sit far above email, and qualification questions sent via WhatsApp get answered.
+The same questions sent through an email form tend to get skipped.
+The right rule is simple: run the qualifier on the channel customers already use to contact the business, not the channel the internal team prefers.

 Website chatbot